 Isao Abe / Syun Nishigaki / Yoko Shimomura, 1994

 Once again, the FM Towns walks away with the best version of a veritable arcade classic – in this case, maybe even the greatest and most influential of all arcade classics: Street Fighter II (or, rather, its sequel/expansion Super Street Fighter II).
 However, the case is not as clear cut as it is with, say, After Burner or Raiden.
-The game’s PC port puts up a formidable fight, landing a few blows.
+The game’s PC port puts up a formidable fight and lands a few blows.
 Ultimately though, the FM Towns soundtrack (which the 3DO later inherited) is the more consistent work.

 What makes the FM Towns port the best version of this revered work?
-Of course, it benefits from more life-like synths than the arcade originals and other home console ports, clarifying many of the textures and rendering them more vibrant.
+Of course, it benefits from more life-like synths than the arcade originals and other home console ports, clarifying many of the textures and rendering them more vibrantly.
 This port takes few chances with the source material but does make some clever additions to make the music richer still (the swirling, heady “Dhalsim” is an absolute delight).
 It also gives many compositions a lighter tone, imbuing tracks like “E.Honda” and “Vega” with a more lyrical, almost romantic touch.
 Not everything is a winner on this port – those lighter timbres really work against the near-apocalyptic mood of “M.Bison”.
 But all things considered, this is the best version of most of Street Fighter II’s music – capping off the franchise’s musical history so far before it would move on to a new chapter.

 Wing Commander Soundtrack

 David Govett / George Sanger / Nenad Vugrinec, 1992